-Table 8.
-Plan Bay Area 205 0 Final Regional Growth Forecast ---------- ---------- ---------- --------- ---------- -------- ---------- population are largely due to the assumption that the recent observed decline in Hispanic international migration and birth rates would continue, which is consistent with U.S. Census Bureau and California Department of Finance assumptions.
+The Final Regional Growth Forecast projects approximately 400,000 more jobs, 200,000 fewer people, 300,000 more households and 300,000 more housing units in 2040 compared to the Plan Bay Area 2040 forecast.
+There are several reasons for the difference in the forecasts between Plan Bay Area 2040 and this latest forecast for the Bay Area.
+Differences in population are largely due to the assumption that the recent observed decline in Hispanic international migration and birth rates would continue, which is consistent with U.S. Census Bureau and California Department of Finance assumptions.
 Second, strong employment growth during the 2010s has resulted in adjustments to the early years of the forecast, and as a result the endpoint of the trend is also higher.
 Meanwhile, comparing the age composition of the population in these two forecasts, this forecast has a higher number of older adults, who usually have higher headship rates, forming more households.
 Finally, this forecast integrated housing strategies that would encourage more housing production and investment, resulting in higher household and housing unit numbers, as well as creating more jobs.